mobilecoinofficial/forest/echopay/README.md

 <img width=300px src="images/payment_response.jpg">

-This method is wide open.
-Return values are sent as messages to the payer and payer information comes along with the message.

 ```python
     async def payment_response(self, msg: Message, amount_pmob: int) -> Response:
         """Triggers on Succesful payment, overriden from forest.core"""